apache/cloudstack-terraform-provider/website/docs/d/instance.html.markdown

 * `display_name` - The user generated name.
 The name of the virtual machine is returned if no displayname exists.
 * `state` - The state of the virtual machine.
 * `host_id` - The ID of the host for the virtual machine.
-* `zone_id` - The ID of the availablility zone for the virtual machine.
+* `zone_id` - The ID of the availability zone for the virtual machine.
 * `created` - The date when this virtual machine was created.
 * `nic` - The list of nics associated with vm.